SamB133/ItemsList/README.md

 # Items List
-A website list for keeping track of items and being able to mark them completed as you go, with the ability to remove completed items.
+A React Web App for keeping track of items and being able to mark them completed as you go, with the ability to remove single, or all completed, items.

 Created with React.